alecgallo/.github.io/outside-the-lab.md

 ---
-layout: default
+layout: page
 title: "Outside the Lab"
+permalink: /outside-the-lab/
 ---

-check later for more!
+Check later for more!